relaymesh/githook/README.md

 - Hardcoding event routing logic in your application
 - Managing authentication for each provider's API separately

-Githooks solves this by providing:
+githook solves this by providing:
 - A unified webhook receiver for all three providers
 - A rule-based event routing system using JSONPath expressions
 - Automatic payload normalization